scapes-studio/composable-nfts/README.md

 }
 ```

-...with `transparent_image` being *required* and `background_color` being *suggested but not required*.
-If your `image` already is transparent and `background_color` is defined, the `transparent_image` configuration can be omitted.

 ## Pixel Art Compatibility

-To enable composability of pixel art NFTs, the `pixel_density` field defines the actual width and height in pixels of the image.
-Even if the image of a CryptoPunk could be 600px * 600px, the actual pixel density is 24px * 24px.
+The `pixel_density` field refers to the conceptual not literal pixel density, the perceived pixel width and height of the image.
+For example, even if the image of a CryptoPunk could be 600px * 600px, the pixel density, for the purposes of composability, is 24px * 24px.

 ```json
 {